Document Type : Research Paper I Open Access I Released under CC BY-NC 4.0 license

 Abstract

-Introduction: Executive functions control, direct and coordinate cognitive processes.
-The purpose of the current research is to determine the comparison of the electrical responses of different brain regions in Implicit and Explicit learning of a motor skill in teenage girls with cold executive functions.
+Introduction: Executive functions control, direct, and coordinate cognitive processes.
+This research aimed to compare the electrical activity of different brain regions during implicit and explicit learning of a motor skill in teenage girls with cold executive functions.

-Methods: The current research method was of semi-experimental type, with a pre-test and post-test design, in which 20 girls aged 12 to 14 years were purposefully selected and placed in two groups of overt and covert learning.
-In the pre-test phase, people threw 15 darts and simultaneously brain waves were recorded with an electroencephalography device.
-Then both groups underwent 60-minute training sessions for five consecutive days.
-After finishing the exercises, on the sixth day, the memorization and transfer test was done.
-The results were analyzed using Matlab, SPSS and Excel software at a significance level of 0.05.
+Methods: The research method was quasi-experimental, with a pre-test and post-test design.
+Twenty girls aged 12 to 14 years were selected purposefully based on their scores on CogLab tests and assigned to two Explicit Learning and Implicit Learning groups.
+In the pre-test phase, participants performed 15 dart throws while brain waves were recorded using an EEG device.
+Then, both groups participated in 60-minute training sessions for five consecutive days, based on different instructional approaches.
+After completing the training, a retention and a transfer test were conducted on the sixth day.
+The results were analyzed using MATLAB, SPSS, and Excel software at a significance level of 0.05.

-Results: The results showed that the response of different parts of the nervous system in the form of brain waves in five brain regions DLPFC, OFC, CF, Frontal, All Frontal was not significant in the explicit learning method and not significant in the Implicit learning method.
+Results: The results showed that the neural response in the form of brain wave activity across five brain regions—DLPFC, OFC, CF, Frontal, and All Frontal—was significant in the explicit learning group but not significant in the implicit learning group.

-Conclusion: Based on the present results, it can be said that the explicit learning method causes positive changes at the level of the cerebral cortex, but Implicit learning needs long-term strengthening.
-Therefore, explicit learning can be an effective intervention to improve brain waves and promote motor skill learning in individuals with cold executive function.
+Conclusion: Based on the present results, it can be said that the explicit learning method causes positive changes at the level of the cerebral cortex, whereas implicit learning requires long-term strengthening.
+Therefore, explicit learning can be an effective short-term intervention to modulate brain activity and facilitate motor skill learning in individuals with cold executive functions.

 Keywords